znx3p0/canary-book/src/examples/ping-pong/introduction.md

 # Ping-Pong Server

-Ping-Pong are usually the hello-world of distributed systems, they help learn how to get the tedious parts of distributed systems done, such as networking and messaging.
+Ping-Pong servers are usually the hello-world of distributed systems, they help learn how to get the tedious parts of distributed systems done, such as networking and messaging.